Is Your Site Ready to Go Live?

 Have you removed all the default content and links?

 When your Metro Publisher site was first activated, it contained sample content to help you see how your site would look with content.
+You can find that content in your content center by logging in as "Editor" and clicking on the "Content" tab at the top of the window.
 Make sure all that content is not still present on any of the public pages.
 This includes sample links in the header and footer. -

 Have you linked your Social Media?

-In the upper right of the header on your pages templates you have the option to link to you social media pages at Facebook, Flickr, Twitter, YouTube, etc. Make sure those are set properly. -
+In the upper right of the header on your pages templates you have the option to link to you social media pages at Meta, Instagram, Twitter, YouTube, etc. Connect your site to social media. -

 Have you configured Google Analytics?

 If you haven't already done this, do it now.
-Google Analytics will be a critical part of growing your audience.
-Read how to set it up. -
+Google Analytics (or a similar service of your choice) will be a critical part of growing your audience.
+Read how to set it up.. -

 If you are satisfied that these tasks have been reasonably completed, then the next step is to make your site live.